ianmcaulay/penzu-export/README.md

 ### Install requirements
 `pip install -r requirements.txt`
-The script uses Selenium which requires the correct chrome driver binary to work.
-If you upgrade your version of Google Chrome and the script no longer works, run this to automatically update the driver:
+Chrome driver binaries are managed by https://github.com/SergeyPirogov/webdriver_manager, so the correct binary for your version of Chrome should be automatically downloaded upon running the script.
-`pip install --upgrade --force-reinstall chromedriver-binary-auto`

 ## Usage
 `python export_penzu_data.py JOURNAl_ID LOGIN_EMAIL LOGIN_PASSWORD`